Ananto30/olosh/README.md

 # Olosh

-Olosh is a lightweight container orchestration tool designed to make use of idle machines on your local network.
+Olosh is a lightweight container orchestration tool designed to make use of idle machines on your local network or even remotely.
 The name comes from the Bangla word **"অলস" (olosh)** meaning "idle".
 You can run CI/CD workloads on idle laptops or PCs by connecting them as Olosh agents.

 ## Features